My-Finance-Report/yearly_report/README.md

 # Big picture

-this started as a project to generate my yearly financial report using haskell and has evolved a bit to be a simple webapp
+this started as a project to generate my yearly financial report using haskell and has evolved a bit to be a [simple webapp](https://myfinancereport.com/).

 # Features